She ran drugs, money for inmate dealers. SC teen’s mom says she’s more than that story

 They brought more than four kilograms of the drugs to South Carolina, an indictment alleges.

-Edgerley became what Marie called a “do boy” for Evans, someone on the outside who sells drugs, collects money and sends it back in the form of prison currency to the inmate who’s coordinating the supply.
+Edgerley became what Marie called a “do boy,” someone on the outside who sells drugs, collects money and sends it back in the form of prison currency to an inmate who’s coordinating the supply.

 When she was reportedly kidnapped, Edgerley “wasn’t collecting anymore,” Marie said.